avengers-p11/Documentation/VCS Design + POC/Features of VCS/BitBucket_features/Bitbucket features.md

 # Introduction

-Bitbucket, owned by Atlassian, is a Git-based platform for storing and managing code, supporting both public and private repositories.
-It offers free and paid plans with unlimited private repositories.
+Bitbucket is a tool where teams can work together on code, manage projects, and automate tasks.
+It is an online service by Atlassian for storing and sharing code, mainly for projects using Git.
+This document explains what Bitbucket can do and its features.

 ![image](https://github.com/user-attachments/assets/487c32a5-c3a0-406e-a946-3e4f89ccc9a3)